ArefMozafari/flutter_pw_validator/README.md

 </br>

-Flutter Pw Validator package helps you to validate sign in user-entered password with your rules.
+Flutter Password Validator package helps you to validate sign in user-entered password with your rules.

 ## How to use